Step 6. Specify Recovery Verification Options and Tests

 - SQL Server

-- Veeam Backup for Microsoft Office 365 (machine on which Veeam Backup for Microsoft Office 365 is installed)
+- Veeam Backup for Microsoft 365 (machine on which Veeam Backup for Microsoft 365 is installed)

 - Web Server

-VM roles are described in XML files stored in the %ProgramFiles%\Veeam\Backup and Replication\Backup\SbRoles folder on the backup server.
+Machine roles are described in XML files stored in the %ProgramFiles%\Veeam\Backup and Replication\Backup\SbRoles folder on the backup server.
 You can add your own roles.
 To do this, you need to create a new XML file and specify role and test scripts settings in it.
-For more information, see Creating XML files with VM Roles Description.
+For more information, see Creating XML files with Machine Roles Description.

 After you select the necessary role, Veeam Backup & Replication will automatically configure startup options and provide predefined test scripts applicable for the chosen role.
 You can use these settings or specify custom ones on the Startup Options and Test Scripts tabs.

-To verify VMs that perform roles other than those specified in the list, you will have to manually configure startup options and specify test scripts to be run against these VMs.
+To verify machines that perform roles other than those specified in the list, you will have to manually configure startup options and specify test scripts to be run against these machines.

 To specify VM startup settings: